bishkou/bishkou/README.md

     I am part of some cool projects, such as;<br>
     **1.** 1.
 Recreating my University's website along with my talented teammates<br>
-    **2.** I am part of the EcoMap team where I am in charge of developing a web-based service that aims to promote sustainable and ethical consumption habits in urban areas<br>
+    **2.** I am part of the EcoMap team, a German Organization, where I am in charge of developing a web-based service that aims to promote sustainable and ethical consumption habits in German and European urban areas<br>

 - 🌱 I am a freelancer too, I do web scraping and automation tasks using Python.<br>